 Europol launched a call for expressions of interest for the provision of the following non-exhaustive list of products, maintenance and services:

 – physical security devices, fixed or portable

 – emergency evacuation plans

 – evacuation chairs for stairs and first aid boxes/backpacks and other emergency preparedness goods and services

-Through this call, the EU’s Joint Research Centre (JRC) in Ispra, Italy aims to set up a reserve list of nuclear experts for its “ITRAP+10” (illicit trafficking radiation assessment programme) project to carry out an evaluation and comparison of the performance of available radiation detection equipment relevant to nuclear security.
-The experts will collaborate with the JRC to develop and assess test procedures for border-monitoring equipment.
-Tests carried out during this project will focus in the nuclear/radiological performances of border monitoring instruments (i.e. excluding the mechanical, electromagnetic, environmental tests, etc.).
+Via this call, the EU’s Joint Research Centre (JRC) in Ispra, Italy aims to set up a reserve list of nuclear experts for its “ITRAP+10” (illicit trafficking radiation assessment programme) project.
+The experts will evaluate and compare the performance of available radiation detection equipment relevant to nuclear security.
+They will also collaborate with the JRC to develop and assess test procedures for border-monitoring equipment.
+Tests carried out during this project will focus on the nuclear/radiological performances of border monitoring instruments (i.e. excluding the mechanical, electro-magnetic, environmental tests, etc.).
 The services needed are divided into two areas:

 – Field 1: experts on border monitoring standards development, and/or test procedure development based on these standards;

 – Field 2: experts on testing border monitoring equipment.

 Applications can be submitted until 14 December, 2013 will be reviewed on an ongoing basis.
 Tendering documents can be found here.